Conditions Carnitine Palmitoyltransferase I Deficiency

 CPT-1A is an autosomal recessive genetic condition.
 This means that a child must inherit two copies of the non-working gene for CPT-1A, one from each parent, in order to have the condition.
 The parents of a child with an autosomal recessive condition each carry one copy of the non-working gene, but they typically do not show signs and symptoms of the condition.
 While having a child with CPT-1A is rare, when both parents are carriers, they can have more than one child with the condition.
 Learn more about autosomal recessive inheritance.

 Because CPT-1A is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for CPT-1A, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 Michael and Crystal are two siblings who are both affected with carnitine palmitoyltransferase I deficiency (CPT-1A).
 Their story shows how even individuals within the same family can have a different experience with the condition and how early diagnosis can greatly improve the future health of a child.
 Read their story on the FOD Family Support Group website.